Amazon PPC 101: An Opportunity for E-Commerce Sellers (Plus a Free Tool)

 Amazon TACoS (Total Advertising Cost of Sale): This measures advertising spend relative to the total revenue generated.
 TACoS helps you to measure the long-term effects of advertising on the growth of your business.

-Who’s Eligible to Use Amazon PPC Ads?
+Who Can Use Amazon PPC Ads?

 - Amazon Sponsored Product ads are available for professional sellers, vendors, book vendors, Kindle Direct Publishing (KDP) authors, and agencies.